THE VALORISATION AWARD

 POTENTIAL

-Potential to generate new products, services or technologies that can be introduced to the market.
+Potential to generate new products, services or technologies that can be introduced to the market via a new start-up company.

 INDUSTRY